Identity Theft Attorney — Restore Your Name

 The bank says I'm responsible because I didn't report it fast enough.

-Should I pay the fraud debt just to make it go away?
+Should I pay the fraudulent debt just to make it go away?

-NO. Paying the debt can be seen as admitting it's yours.
-It also won't fix your credit report (it will show as a "paid collection" rather than being removed).
-Call us first.
+No. Paying a fraudulent debt can be interpreted as acknowledging that you owe it.
+It also will not fix your credit report — the account will show as a "paid collection" rather than being removed entirely.
+Contact us before making any payments on accounts you believe are fraudulent.

 How long does the process take?

-Once we file a lawsuit, cases often settle within 3-6 months.
-The credit report is usually fixed as part of the settlement.
+Once we file a lawsuit, cases often settle within 3–6 months.
+The credit report correction is usually part of the settlement agreement.
+If a case goes through full litigation, the timeline may extend to 6–12 months depending on complexity.

 Restore Your Name Today